Conference centre manager

 Salary

-Salaries vary depending on your experience, the size of the centre you manage, the services provided, and the sector.
+Salaries vary depending on your location, the size of the centre you manage, the services provided, and the sector.
+Other factors that may influence your salary include your experience and level of responsibility.

 Additional benefits can include free meals on duty, discounted hotel room rates (if you're working for a hotel) and discounted leisure membership.